haasr/files-organizer/README.rst

 means that the Observer will not traverse any subdirectories for changes.
 Toggle that to true if you wish to listen for changes in subdirectories as well.

+Logged output
+#############

+Logging settings are also configurable in ``config.py``.
+Unless you specify a path prefix in ``LOG_FILE_PATH``, the log file will be stored in the program's working directory.
+E.g., if the program were invoked from a VB script in your startup folder, you would find the log file in that folder.

+If you notice that files are no longer being automagically moved as expected, check the log.
+If you identify bugs, please start an issue in this repo, sharing the relevant log information, and your platform.
+Or if you've patched a bug, please reach out to me or send a pull request!